The Art Law Review: Assigning Burdens of Diligence in Authenticity Disputes

 The results in Greenway and Hilti should give comfort to sophisticated buyers that, at least at the pleadings stage, reliance on a reputable seller's representation of authenticity is per se 'justifiable', provided there are no other pleaded facts that indicate the representation was false.
 The risk of caveat emptor seems allayed by a reputable seller's guaranty.

 5 Thompson v.
 Andy Warhol Found. for the Visual Arts, Inc., 103 A.D.3d 528, 529 (N.Y.
 App.
 Div.
 2013) (citing Thome v.
 Alexander & Louisa Calder Found., 70 A.D.3d 88, 103 (N.Y.
 App.
 Div.
 2009) ('The point is that a declaration of authenticity would not resolve plaintiff's situation, because his inability to sell the sets is a function of the marketplace.
 If buyers will not buy works without the Foundation's listing them in its catalogue raisonné, then the problem lies in the art world's voluntary surrender of that ultimate authority to a single entity.
 If it is immaterial to the art world that plaintiff has proof that the sets were built to Calder's specifications, and that Calder approved of their construction, then it will be immaterial to the art world that a court has pronounced the work “authentic”.')); see also Mayor Gallery, 2019 N.Y.
-Slip Op 32089(U), at *9 (finding that decisions not to include works in the artist's catalogue raisonné were not 'statements that a work is inauthentic' but were merely decisions of non-inclusion in that catalogue raisonné).
-A recently launched, specialised arbitration and mediation tribunal based in The Hague, called the Court of Arbitration for Art (CAfA), promotes itself as being better able to achieve the twin goals of decisional accuracy and market legitimacy in resolving art disputes by offering specialised expert pools and international art lawyers as neutrals who are more familiar with the legal and evidentiary issues attendant to these disputes.
+Slip Op 32089(U), at *9 (finding that decisions not to include works in an artist's catalogue raisonné were not 'statements that a work is inauthentic' but were merely decisions of non-inclusion in that catalogue raisonné).
+A recently launched, specialised arbitration and mediation tribunal based in The Hague in the Netherlands, called the Court of Arbitration for Art, promotes itself as being better able to achieve the twin goals of decisional accuracy and market legitimacy in resolving art disputes by offering specialised expert pools and international art lawyers as neutrals who are more familiar with the legal and evidentiary issues attendant to these disputes.
 See www.cafa.world.
-The author of this chapter is a founder and board member of the CAfA.

 7 See, e.g., Overton v.
 Art Fin.
 Partners LLC, 166 F. Supp.
 3d 388, 401 (S.D.N.Y.
 2016) (discussing how 'red flags' or 'warning signs' in art deals may create heightened duties of diligence).